 It's that time of year again.
-While your non-freelance colleagues are cracking open the champagne and shutting the studio early for an epic Christmas party, you're stuck at home watching the fun unfold on Twitter.
+While your non-freelance colleagues are cracking open the champagne and closing the studio early for an epic Christmas party, you're stuck at home watching the fun unfold on Twitter.

 But don't feel sad.
 Are work Christmas parties really that good?
 If you're feeling the self-employed blues, let us remind you of a few reasons why work parties really aren't all that…